KenM-FS/exampleResearch/README.md

-# research
+# Example Research
-Template repository for research using GitHub features
+Example repository for research using GitHub features